yduartep/angular-multiversion-onedomain/angularjs-demo/README.md

 http-server -a localhost -p 8000
 ```

-Alternatively, you can choose to configure your own web server, such as Apache or Nginx.
-Just
-configure your server to serve the files under the `app/` directory.

 ### Running the App in Production

-This really depends on how complex your app is and the overall infrastructure of your system, but
-the general rule is that all you need in production are the files under the `app/` directory.
-Everything else should be omitted.

-Angular apps are really just a bunch of static HTML, CSS and JavaScript files that need to be hosted
-somewhere they can be accessed by browsers.

-If your Angular app is talking to the backend server via XHR or other means, you need to figure out
-what is the best way to host the static files to comply with the same origin policy if applicable.
-Usually this is done by hosting the files by the backend server or through reverse-proxying the
-backend server(s) and web server(s).
+On `production` environment the static files are minified with `grunt` and deployed on `Nginx` server with `Docker`.

+Run `docker-compose -f docker-compose.prod.yml up --build` to deploy the app in nginx server.

 ## Continuous Integration

 ### Travis CI

 [Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to
 your repository and execute scripts such as building the app or running tests.
-The `angular-seed`
+The `angularjs-demo`
 project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your
 tests when you push to GitHub.

 You will need to enable the integration between Travis and GitHub.
 See the
 [Travis website][travis-docs] for instructions on how to do this.

 ## Contact

 For more information on AngularJS please check out [angularjs.org][angularjs].

 [angularjs]: https://angularjs.org/
 [bower]: http://bower.io/